octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

   </p>
 </NotificationBar>

+This module introduces the basics of cryptocurrencies and blockchains.
+It runs briefly through the history of the first blockchain *Bitcoin*.
+Discribing the main Bitcoin's components, it shows how it laid the foundation of newer systems.
+Bitcoin's smart contracts basics are explained, as well as how Ethereum was born to lift its limitations.

+This module is useful to understand Tezos principles and how it pushes the borders even more.

 # Introduction to decentralisation and cryptocurrencies

 In this chapter, the reader will get a glimpse on the "cryptocurrencies" and "blockchains" global context of emergence.
 From the first "blockchain" _Bitcoin_ to other systems like _Tezos_, a brief history of these protocols is pictured.